OSGeo/gdal/gdal/doc/source/programs/gdalbuildvrt.rst

 or it can be a MapServer tileindex (see \ref gdaltindex utility).
 In the later case, all entries in the tile index will be added to the VRT.

-With -separate, each files goes into a separate band in the VRT band.
+With -separate, each files goes into a separate band in the VRT dataset.
 Otherwise, the files are considered as tiles of a larger mosaic and the VRT file has as many bands as one of the input files.